 - Slouch of Villainy: This is Coldheart's standard posture whenever he's seated on his throne.
 Combined with excessive yawning after the Care Bears show up in his throne room, it looks like he's using it to say, "This is how much of a threat I consider you."

 - Spanner in the Works: Coldheart didn't notice and start taking out the Bears until after Tenderheart instructed two of them to stay behind and protect Donna while the rest went to rescue Kevin.
 One of those two, Wish Bear, is the one who saves the day.

-- The Speechless: Coldheart's victims never speak, although it's never explained if this is part of the transformation or if they're all following an order like the first one he gives Kevin ("Quiet, SLAVE!").
+- The Speechless: Coldheart's victims never speak, although it's never explained if this is part of the transformation (since they don't appear to have mouths) or if they're all following an order like the first one he gives Kevin ("Quiet, SLAVE!").